-The Kernel Modules screen (figure 3.8) shows the kernel modules recommended for loading based on hardware auto-detection.
+The Kernel Modules screen (figure 3.5) shows the kernel modules recommended for loading based on a hardware probe:

-Figure 3.8: Kernel Modules Recommended For Loading After Probing
+Figure 3.5: Kernel Modules Recommended For Loading After Probing

 Changes to the modules to be loaded can be entered by reordering the loading order of modules, by removing modules, and adding new modules.
-Clicking the \oplus button opens an input box for adding a module name and optional module parameters (figure 3.9).
+Clicking the \oplus button opens an input box for adding a module name and optional module parameters (figure 3.6).
 The module can be selected from a built-in; it can be automatically extracted from a .deb or .rpm package; or it can simply be selected by selecting an available .ko kernel module file from the filesystem.

-A module can also be blacklisted, which means it is prevented from being used.
+A module can also be blacklisted, which means it is prevented from being used, by clicking on the \oslash button.
 This can be useful when replacing one module with another.

-Figure 3.9: Adding Kernel Modules
+Figure 3.6: Adding Kernel Modules